ndbroadbent/ndbroadbent.github.com/_posts/2011-10-21-managing-project-design-assets-within-git-repositories.markdown

 ## 4) Link existing design directories into your projects

-Now that you've that you've set up your design directories on one machine, you'll probably want them to be synchronized across all of your machines.
+If you've set up your design directories on one machine, you'll want them to be synchronized across all of your machines.

-Just run the following command on any of your other machines after following steps 1 and 2:
+Just run the following command on your other machines after following steps 1 and 2:

 {% highlight bash %}
 design link
 {% endhighlight %}

-This uses your git index (from SCM Breeze) to symlink any existing design directories into each of the projects that you have on that machine.
+This uses your git index (from SCM Breeze) to figure out where to create the symlinks.

-Note: The same thing could be achieved by running 'design init' for each of the projects on your other machine.
+If you don't use the git index, the same outcome could be achieved by running 'design init' for each of the projects.

 ## Enjoy!